aglushkov/serega/README.md

 end
 ```

-Batch attributes can be marked as hidden by default if plugin specified with
+Batch attributes can be marked as hidden by default if the plugin is enabled with
-`auto_hide` option.
-Also `auto_hide` option can be changed with
+the `auto_hide` option.
+The `auto_hide` option can be changed with
-`config.batch.auto_hide=` method.
+the `config.batch.auto_hide=` method.

 Look at [select serialized fields](#selecting-fields) for more information
 about hiding/showing attributes.